TorXakis/text-via-sockets/README.md

 ## Performance

-Here are some benchmark results on Linux, which compare the performance of this library against using the `hPutLine` and `hGetLine` functions:
+Here are some benchmark results on a Linux machine, which compare the performance of this library against using the `hPutLine` and `hGetLine`
+functions:

 ```text
 enchmarking Text: Lorem Ipsum.